cjustinas/BSW-Data-Course/chapter4.md

 xp: 100
 skills: 2
 ```
-Now that you have a model ready, you need to assess how well it works!
+Now that you have a model ready, you need to assess how well it works.

 `@instructions`
+1) Use the `predict` method on the `x_test` variable to generate class predictions

+2) Use the `accuracy_score` function to see what is the percentage of correct predictions

 `@pre_exercise_code`
 ```{python}